Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_intermediate_2.rst

 Help for specific classes
 *************************
 When multiple models or datasets are accepted, the main help of the CLI does not include their specific parameters.
-To show this specific help there are additional help arguments that expect the class name or its import path.
+To show this specific help, additional help arguments expect the class name or its import path.
 For example:

 .. code:: bash